Not All Sales Leadership Scenarios Are of Equal Value

 Sales leaders are often asked to step into a previously scheduled sales call with a potential new client or to help with a major sales account.
 Savvy sales leaders do the necessary pre-call sales planning, understand the role they need to play, and focus on what’s best for the client while making their team look good.

 Remember, even when there is a compelling reason to have a sales leader join a sales call, the opportunity is wasted without the proper preparation and the right strategic context.
-Savvy leaders ensure both before wasting their time and reputation on the wrong sales calls.
+Savvy leaders ensure both before wasting their time and reputation on the wrong sales calls for the wrong reasons.

 - Dealing with an Angry Customer